 If you try them out, let me know what you think or tag me on social!
 I love to see your healthy creations!

-- 1 1/3 cup of unsweetened vanilla almond milk
+- 1 1/3 cup unsweetened vanilla almond milk

 - 3 eggs

-- 2 tablespoons of melted butter (I used dairy free) plus 3 tsp butter for cooking the pancakes
+- 2 tablespoons butter, vegan butter, or ghee melted; I used dairy free plus 3 tsp butter for cooking the pancakes

 - coconut oil cooking spray